I-Hoshi/SPI_RNN/README.md

 ## Requirement
-Please cite the following reference in papers using these source codes
+Please cite the following reference in papers using these source codes:
 I. Hoshi, T. Shimobaba, T. Kakue, T. Ito, "Single-pixel imaging using a recurrent neural network combined with convolutional layers," Opt.
 Express 28 (23), 34069 (2020).

 The following environment is recommended.